 We offer up to a 10% bulk discount for large orders.
 Large orders are defined as 5 or more projects from the same institution.
 If you bundle your orders with those of your colleagues, you can all qualify for the bulk discount.

-Products are shipped from our Santa Clara, California facility.
+Products are shipped from our facility in China to our Santa Clara, California facility, then are relayed to end users.
 For mouse shipments, the shipping charge includes courier cost plus a $100/crate handling fee.
 Cells are shipped on dry ice, and the charge includes courier cost plus a $45 handling fee.
 DNA constructs are shipped in E. coli at room temperature, and the charge includes courier cost plus a $10 handling fee.
 We typically use World Courier to ship live mice and FedEx for other shipments.

 All animal work is conducted in our specific pathogen free (SPF) facilities that have been AAALAC accredited and OLAW assured.
 For details information, please visit our support section for Description of our Facility, Animal Health and Animal Welfare Program.